Passing your driving test is a milestone. Now you’re free to hit the road, find out everything you need to know about understanding your licence.

 Types of driving licence

 Knowing the type of driving licence you have means you have a better understanding of the vehicles you can legally drive.
-There are three main types of driving license in the UK:
+There are three main types of driving licence in the UK:

 Provisional licence – a provisional driving licence gives your permission to drive on UK roads with the supervision of a driving instructor or another driver who is over the age of 21 and has held a driving licence for three years or more.
 It’s needed to do your driving lessons, theory test and hazard perception.
 You can apply for a provisional licence three months before you turn 16.

 Full licence – a full driving licence normally allows you to drive both manual and automatic cars, small vans or cars towing a trailer without supervision.
-However, it will depend on when you passed your test so it’s always best to check via the government website.
 To get a full licence, you’ll need to pass a theory and a practical driving test.
 It’s important to renew your licence every ten years to make sure your photo is up to date.

 UK automatic licence – an automatic driving licence allows you to drive only automatic vehicles unsupervised.